akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 - Participants who successfully complete any of the other (1-4) task types are encouraged to share their work on Social media (Twitter).
 Completing this social sharing task will make them eligible for an additional reward.
 - Content must be in English.
 - Content must be uploaded shared on Twitter.
-- We will award the first 50 submissions that meet the above criteria.
-Video quality will be evaluated by the Akash Insider's group and the Overclock Core team, with ultimate discretion resting with the Overclocl Labs core team.
+- The first 50 submissions that meet the above criteria will be rewarded.
+Video quality will be evaluated by the Akash Insider's group and the Overclock Core team, with ultimate discretion resting with the Overclock Labs core team.